 PS Form 3971, Request for or Notification of Absence, will be provided to the employee upon his or her return to duty.

-Request for sick leave is made in writing, in duplicate, on PS Form 3971.
-If the absence is to care for a family member, this fact is to be noted in the Remarks section.
+Request for sick leave must be made in writing, in duplicate, on PS Form 3971.
+If the absence is to care for a family member, this fact is to be noted in the “Remarks” section.

 The supervisor is responsible for approving or disapproving requests for sick leave by signing PS Form 3971, a copy of which is given to the employee.
-If a supervisor does not approve a request for leave as submitted, the Disapproved block on the PS Form 3971 is checked and the reason(s) given, in writing, in the space provided.
-When a request is disapproved, the granting of any alternate type of leave, if any, must be noted along with the reason for the disapproval.
+If a supervisor does not approve a request for leave as submitted, the supervisor must check the “Disapproved” block on the PS Form 3971 and give the reason(s) in writing, in the space provided.
+When a request is disapproved, granting any alternate type of leave must be noted, along with the reason for the disapproval.
 AWOL determinations must be similarly noted.

 - Leave Replacement.
-A postmaster whose absence requires the hiring of a leave replacement must notify the appropriate official.
+A postmaster whose absence requires hiring a leave replacement must notify the appropriate official.

 - Absence Over 3 Days.
-A postmaster who is absent in excess of 3 days must submit PS Form 3971 within 2 days of returning to duty or, for an extended illness, at the end of each accounting period.
+A postmaster who is absent more than 3 consecutive days must submit PS Form 3971 within 2 days of returning to duty, or, for an extended illness, at the end of each accounting period.

-For periods of absence of 3 days or less, supervisors may accept the employee’s statement explaining the absence.
-Medical documentation or other acceptable evidence of incapacity for work or need to care for a family member is required only when the employee is on restricted sick leave (see 513.39) or when the supervisor deems documentation desirable for the protection of the interests of the Postal Service.
+For employee absences of three consecutive days or less, supervisors may accept the employee’s statement explaining the absence.
+Medical documentation or other acceptable evidence of incapacity for work or need to care for a family member is required only when the employee is on restricted sick leave (see 513.39) or when the supervisor deems documentation desirable for the protection of Postal Service interests.
 Substantiation of the family relationship must be provided if requested.

-For absences in excess of 3 days, employees are required to submit medical documentation or other acceptable evidence of incapacity for work or of need to care for a family member and, if requested, substantiation of the family relationship.
+For employee absences that exceed 3 consecutive days, employees are required to submit medical documentation or other acceptable evidence of incapacity for work or of need to care for a family member, and, if requested, substantiation of the family relationship.

-Employees who are on sick leave for extended periods are required to submit at appropriate intervals, but not more frequently than once every 30 days, satisfactory evidence of continued incapacity for work or need to care for a family member unless some responsible supervisor has knowledge of the employee’s continuing situation.
+Employees who are on sick leave for extended periods are required to submit at appropriate intervals, but not more frequently than once every 30 days, satisfactory evidence of continued incapacity for work or need to care for a family member unless a supervisor responsible for the employee knows the employee’s continuing situation.

-When employees are required to submit medical documentation, such documentation should be furnished by the employee’s attending physician or other attending practitioner who is performing within the scope of his or her practice.
-The documentation should provide an explanation of the nature of the employee’s illness or injury sufficient to indicate to management that the employee was (or will be) unable to perform his or her normal duties for the period of absence.
-Normally, medical statements such as “under my care” or “received treatment” are not acceptable evidence of incapacitation to perform duties.
+Employees required to submit medical documentation should obtain it from the employee’s attending physician or other attending practitioner who is performing within the scope of his or her practice.
+The documentation must provide an explanation of the nature of the employee’s illness or injury sufficient to indicate to management that the employee was (or will be) unable to perform his or her normal duties for the period of absence.
+Typically, medical statements such as “under my care” or “received treatment” are not acceptable evidence of incapacitation to perform duties.

 If acceptable substantiation of incapacitation is not furnished, the absence may be charged to annual leave, LWOP, or AWOL.

-An employee returning from an FMLA–covered absence because of his or her own incapacitation must provide documentation from his or her health care provider that he or she is able to perform the functions of the position with or without limitation.
+Employees returning from an FMLA–covered absence which was of their own incapacitation must provide documentation from their health care provider that they are able to perform the position’s functions with or without limitation.
 Limitations described are accommodated when practical.
 Bargaining unit employees must also comply with requirements in 865.

-When the reason for an employee’s sick leave is of such a nature as to raise justifiable doubt concerning the employee’s ability to satisfactorily and/or safely perform duties, a fitness–for–duty medical examination is requested through appropriate authority.
-A complete report of the facts, medical and otherwise, should support the request.
+When the reason for an employee’s sick leave raises justifiable doubt concerning the employee’s ability to satisfactorily or safely perform duties, a fitness–for–duty medical examination is requested through the appropriate authority.
+A complete report of the facts, medical and otherwise, must support the request.

-Supervisors or installation heads who have evidence indicating that an employee is abusing sick leave privileges may place the employee on the restricted sick leave list.
-In addition, employees may be placed on the restricted sick leave list after their sick leave use has been reviewed on an individual basis and the following actions have been taken:
+Supervisors or installation heads with evidence indicating that an employee is abusing sick-leave privileges may place the employee on the restricted sick-leave list.
+In addition, employees may be placed on the restricted sick-leave list after their sick-leave use has been reviewed on an individual basis and the following actions have been taken:

-- Review of the absences during the past quarter of LWOP and sick leave used by employees.
-(No minimum sick leave balance is established below which the employee’s sick leave record is automatically considered unsatisfactory.)
+- Absences during the past quarter of LWOP and sick leave that the employee used have been reviewed.
+(No minimum sick-leave balance is established below which the employee’s sick-leave record is automatically considered unsatisfactory.)

-- Supervisor’s discussion of absence record with the employee.
+- The employee’s supervisor has discussed the employee’s absence record with the employee.

-- Review of the subsequent quarterly absences.
-If the absence logs indicate no improvement, the supervisor is to discuss the matter with the employee to include advice that if there is no improvement during the next quarter, the employee will be placed on restricted sick leave.
+- Subsequent quarterly absences have been reviewed.
+If the absence logs indicate no improvement, the supervisor must discuss the matter with the employee and include in the discussion advice that if there is no improvement during the next quarter, the employee will be placed on restricted sick leave.

-Supervisors provide written notice to employees that their names have been added to the restricted sick leave listing.
+Supervisors must provide written notice to employees that their names have been added to the restricted sick-leave listing.
 The notice also explains that, until further notice, the employees must support all requests for sick leave by medical documentation or other acceptable evidence (see 513.364).

-Supervisors review the employee’s PS Form 3972 for each quarter.
-If there has been a substantial decrease in absences charged to sickness, the employee’s name is removed from the restricted sick leave list and the employee is notified in writing of the removal.
+The employee’s supervisor reviews the employee’s PS Form 3972 for each quarter.
+If the number of absences charged to sickness has substantially decreased, the employee’s name is removed from the restricted sick-leave list and the employee is notified in writing of the removal.

 General provisions are as follows: